ansegura7/Algorithms/README.md

 ## Contributing and Feedback
 Any kind of feedback/suggestions would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
 If you want to make a contribution to the course you can do it through a PR.

+## Documentation
+Please read the [contributing](https://github.com/ansegura7/Algorithms/blob/main/docs/CONTRIBUTING.md) and [code of conduct](https://github.com/ansegura7/Algorithms/blob/main/docs/CODE_OF_CONDUCT.md) documentation.

 ## Author
 - Created by Andrés Segura-Tinoco
 - Created on May 17, 2019

 ## License
-This project is licensed under the terms of the <a href="https://github.com/ansegura7/Algorithms/blob/master/LICENSE">MIT license</a>.
+This project is licensed under the terms of the <a href="https://github.com/ansegura7/Algorithms/blob/main/LICENSE">MIT license</a>.